jakob-bagterp/timer-for-python/README.md

 ## Prerequisites
 * Python 3.8 or higher
-	* It may work on earlier versions, but hasn't been tested
 * macOS
 	* It may work on Windows or Linux, but hasn't been tested